 'Research degree' means either a PhD or an MLitt.
 Since most research graduate students are PhD students, the following will mainly concern them; any differences for MLitt students will be noted where appropriate.
-The Research Degree Co-ordinator is Dr Lisa Foran (lisa.foran@ucd.ie), in the Autumn Trimester, and Dr Tatjana von Solodkoff (tatjana.vonsolodkoff@ucd.ie), in the Spring Trimester, who are responsible for the academic needs of research graduate students and is a point of contact for pastoral issues.
+The Research Degree Co-ordinator is Dr Tatjana von Solodkoff (tatjana.vonsolodkoff@ucd.ie), who is responsible for the academic needs of research graduate students and is a point of contact for pastoral issues.